armsultan/kubernetes-nova-lab/docs/deploy-nova-helm/deploy-nova-helm.md

 ## Introduction

 Nova for Kubernetes can be easily installed using a [Helm](https://helm.sh/) chart.

+Nova supports replicas and scaling in Kubernetes (and any other container orchestration platform) using a core component of Nova functionality: [Auto Joining](https://nova-docs.snapt.net/adcs_autojoin.html).
+This allows your containers to automatically sync to an ADC setting on your Nova Portal, and be up and running in seconds.
+You retain your centralized control and reporting over them, and allow Kubernetes to scale them as required.

 Upon install, three Kubernetes components are created.
 This is the *default* state: